MicrosoftDocs/win32/desktop-src/DevNotes/resolvedelayloadedapi.md

 ---
-Description: Locates the target function of the specified import and replaces the function pointer in the import thunk with the target of the function implementation. ms.assetid: 4ab79b7c-81d1-40bf-a76b-217d93567e40
+description: Locates the target function of the specified import and replaces the function pointer in the import thunk with the target of the function implementation. ms.assetid: 4ab79b7c-81d1-40bf-a76b-217d93567e40
 title: ResolveDelayLoadedAPI function
 ms.topic: reference